steevebrush/forknote-pool/README.md

 #### 3) [Optional] Configure cryptonote-easy-miner for your pool
-Your miners that are Windows users can use [cryptonote-easy-miner](https://github.com/zone117x/cryptonote-easy-miner) which will automatically generate their wallet address and stratup multiple threads of simpleminer.
+Your miners that are Windows users can use [cryptonote-easy-miner](https://github.com/zone117x/cryptonote-easy-miner) which will automatically generate their wallet address and startup multiple threads of simpleminer.
 You can download it and edit the `config.ini` file to point to your own pool.
 Inside the `easyminer` folder, edit `config.init` to point to your pool details
 ```ini